SGFGOV/medusa-plugin-whatsapp/README.md

     // your code to process the incoming message
   }

-// please note you'll have to configure the global conversation hooks in twilio to point to /whatsapp/received
+// please note you'll have to configure the global conversation hooks in twilio to point to <Your server url>/whatsapp/prepare

 whatsappConversationPrehookHandler: (